philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 CSS should have it's own way to declare class inheritance.
 It should be simple and declarative, like CSS, and since it's just CSS, it would be natively supported by the browser and therefore accessible to JavaScript APIs.

-Any native solution should meet a couple of minimum requirements, and I think the above list of `@extend`'s shortcomings is a good start.
+Any native solution should meet a couple of minimum requirements, and I think the above list of `@extend`'s shortcomings is a good place to start.

 * It should expose the inheritance chain to JavaScript APIs
 * It should not be affected by specificity or source order
 * It should work no matter where it's defined (including media queries)
-* It should easily handle complex selectors
+* It should easily handle descendants, nested elements, and other complex selectors
 * It should allow for multiple levels of inheritance

 My proposal for native OOCSS introduces two new features: a new kind of simple selector and a new `@` rule.